DuncanDHall/SoftSysVinny/reports/proposal.md

 Ilya is interested in getting an introduction to vim.
 We also see this as an excellent project to put the concepts we've been learning about this year into practice.
 Creating a text editor will require careful memory management, file read/write, command line arguments, objects, and a carefully constructed architecture.

 ## Needed resources
-We intentionally chose this project because we feel confident we can jump in and use it as a test of the knowledge we've gained in this class.
+We intentionally chose this project because we feel confident we can use it as a test of the knowledge we've gained in this class.
 Unlike Cynthesis (our previous project) we do not anticipate working with any frameworks or new external libraries.

 ## First steps